commonmind/elm-csexpr/README.md

 looking at the raw bytes (including many cryptographic applications, which is what they were designed for).

-See the Wikipedia article linked above for general information about canonical s-expressions.
+Canonical S-expressions are simpler than JSON; they only have two types:

+* lists
+* "atoms"

+Atoms are just flat bytes, while lists are lists of other s-expressions.
-Note that while canonical s-expressions can encode binary data, this package does not support that -- atoms must be strings.
+Note that while according to the standard, canonical s-expressions can encode binary data, this package does not support that -- atoms must be strings.
 The reason for this is that elm's `Bytes` type cannot be used as a `Dict` key, so encoding to `Bytes` would defeat the point of the package.

-So far this package only provides encoding of s-expressions; parsing is still TODO.
+See the Wikipedia article linked above for more general information about canonical s-expressions.

 # License